LukeGrahamLandry/franca/devlog.md

 - have name_from_ip for crash report say the index of the resolver that found it so you can kinda tell what's in the aot module vs the jitted one, because this is going to get super confusing. im on to my third layer of compiler running at once.
+- my plan is to do a vm eventually anyway so maybe do that now since it will make the boundary between the two abis more clear.
+  - pass in ops to gen_do_fold_impl so can use it for memory access as well.
+  - init_child_tls has to be on the vm's stack, not the real one.
+  - careful not to always run until the very first frame. can have a stack of real calls that enter the vm.

 ## (Jan 10)